upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2019-04-15-48hrflashfiction2019-mechanical-symphony.md

 Having worn and improved the XO for nearly 2 years, Gemma was used to going for long walks outside; a lunchtime urban explorer.
 Then Gemma was mugged, and the game changed.

 By the time the police arrived, one of her two attackers was dead with a broken neck, and the other was screaming for help, holed up in an alleyway desperately fending off an enraged Gemma with a wooden post.
-The XO pieces had been ripped from her neck and one of her arms.
+The XO pieces were torn from her neck and one of her arms.
 Her head was spasming, mostly down and to one side, one eye still open, one arm in a rictus against her chest, several fingers broken, still holding the attacker’s ear.
 And Gemma was closing in for the kill with her feet.

 It took a while before the police were satisfied that they understood the situation.
 Gemma couldn’t speak until she had reattached the neck fittings.